 Message from the Chair

-Hello Earth and Planetary Science Alumni, The 2024-25 academic year has kicked off, marking the start of my second term as chair.
-Despite a little hesitation, I’ve decided to continue in the role.
-Truthfully, one of the highlights of being chair is meeting and working with our fantastic...
+Hello Earth and Planetary Science Alumni, The 2025–26 academic year is underway, marking the start of my fifth year as chair.
+Hard to believe four years have already flown by!
+One of the true highlights of this role—and something I look forward to every year—is meeting and working with our incredible alumni...
 Read More: Message from the Chair

 Notes from the Field